Summer Holiday (1948 film)

 Summer Holiday is a 1948 American musical-comedy film directed by Rouben Mamoulian and starring Mickey Rooney and Gloria DeHaven.
 The picture is based on the play Ah, Wilderness!
 (1933) by Eugene O'Neill, which had been filmed under that name by MGM in 1935 with Rooney in a much smaller role as the younger brother.
 Although completed in October 1946, the film sat on the shelf until 1948.

 In addition to Walter Huston, the supporting cast features Frank Morgan as the drunken Uncle Sid (a role originated in the stage play by Gene Lockhart, portrayed on screen by Wallace Beery in 1935, and later by Jackie Gleason on Broadway), as well as Marilyn Maxwell, Agnes Moorehead, Selena Royle, and Anne Francis.
-One of producer Arthur Freed's MGM musicals, it has costumes and cinematography that take full advantage of Technicolor.
+One of producer Arthur Freed's MGM musicals, it has costumes and cinematography that take full advantage of the Technicolor process.

 Plot

 In Danville, Connecticut, in June 1906, 17-year-old Richard Miller is about to graduate from high school, go to Yale, and step into the world of adults.
 He has a cynical view of the world because of all the books he has been reading.
 He has a girlfriend, Muriel McComber, whom he loves very much (she lives across the street), but she is afraid of being kissed.
 He tries to convince her as they sing "Afraid to Fall in Love".
 He does not get the kiss, but they do dance across the park.

 Richard's father Nat Miller, editor of the town newspaper, is a wise man with a sense of humor that serves him well in facing the challenges of parenthood.
 Richard has three other siblings: older brother Arthur, who is home on vacation from Yale; sister Mildred; and mischievous Tommy, the youngest.

 Also living with the family are his Uncle Sid and Cousin Lily.
 They are usually on the verge of getting engaged, but the uncle's drinking gets in the way.
 Uncle Sid is leaving for a new job in Waterbury in hopes of making good (he is nearly 50).

 The graduating class enters the auditorium marching to the Danville High fight song which smoothly transitions to an elegiac alma mater, and the camera pans over touching vignettes of listening townspeople, including deliberate recreations of Grant Wood's Daughters of Revolution, Woman with Plants, and American Gothic.
 Richard, who is valedictorian, plans to give a Marxist call to arms, but he leaves his speech where his father can see it.
 During a round of applause, Nat stops Richard before he can get to the revolutionary material.
 After the ceremony, his father asks him if his conscience will allow him to drive the family's Stanley Steamer.
 A bright number built around the song "Stanley Steamer" follows.

 Dawn on a peaceful morning, the town is hung with flags for the 4th of July.
 Suddenly explosions erupt all over town as boys and girls (and a young-at-heart grandfather) set off massive fireworks.